 Sara van Dijk

-Sara is junior curator of textiles at the Rijksmuseum in Amsterdam.
+Sara is curator of textiles at the Rijksmuseum in Amsterdam.
 Her current research topics include Renaissance silks and early modern linen damask.
 She is

 on dress in Leonardo da Vinci’s portraits of women.
 She has previously worked as a freelance art historian for a wide variety of clients, including the Centraal